david-fong/okiidoku/README.md

 ## My Past and Future Related Works

 Sudoku is a favourite puzzle game of mine.
 After I took an intro to programming course in my first year of university, one of my first personal projects was a solution generator in C. The code was terrible, but I still remember the feelings of excitement and enjoyment that I felt.
-I reworked it after learning Java (dusty private repo), then later started this.
-I've attempted a [hardware implementation using SystemVerilog](https://github.com/david-fong/Sudoku-SV), which so far has been a failure.
+I reworked it after learning Java (private repo), then later started this.
+I've attempted a [hardware implementation using SystemVerilog](https://github.com/david-fong/Sudoku-SV), which so far has been a failure (probably due to too many wires).